 Luxury units at the 70-story tower developed by Vornado keep selling like hotcakes, and they each tend to fetch well above $20 million, which is probably why Central Park South is so expensive.
 A total of 53 sales sold on this stretch of 59th Street from January through July, for a median sale price of $9.8 (!) million.
 Central Park South is thus the most expensive New York City street these days, by far.
 No other street boasts a median sale price above $6 million, which makes CPS the undisputed king of luxury.

-West 81st Street Sales Reaffirm Appeal of the Upper West Side
+West 81st Street Sales Reaffirm Appeal of Upper West Side Real Estate

 The second most expensive street in New York City lies on the Upper West Side, connecting Central Park to the Riverside Park area.
 Twenty-one home sales closed along West 81st Street so far in 2019, for a total sales volume of $152 million and a median sale price of $5.9 million, landing it the second spot on our list.